jsenn/jsenn.github.io/content/posts/2022-01-21-labysqueak.md

 because it predicts that the echoes all come back at the same frequency.

 We can recover the varying frequency by simply removing the assumption that the clap occurs at ground level.
-Let the clap now occur at some height $$h$$ above the ground (but still in the exact center of the labyrinth).
+Let the clap now occur at some height \(h\) above the ground (but still in the exact center of the labyrinth).
 For simplicity, let's assume that the listener's ear is at the exact same point.
 Here's an animation of the clap now: